 The accommodation process begins when a student or applicant discloses a disability and requests an accommodation.
 A student seeking accommodations should first contact the Office of Student Disability Services.
-You may reach the office by emailing them at ADACarrington@carrington.edu or by fax at (630)689-9052.
-Students or applicants who self-disclose a disability to an instructor, campus administrator, enrollment services advisor, or student success center manager and request an accommodation will be referred to the Office of Student Disability Services and appropriate Accommodation Coordinator, who will work directly with the student regarding the request.
+You may reach the office by emailing them at email@example.com.
+Students or applicants who self-disclose a disability to an instructor, campus administrator, enrollment services advisor, or student success center manager and request an accommodation will be referred to the Student Affairs Office.

 The Accommodation Coordinator will ask the student to complete an accommodation request form specifying his or her impairment and the requested accommodation.
 The student must provide recent (generally no more than five years old) certification and/or documentation from a qualified medical or educational professional that (a) provides a specific diagnosis; and (b) recommends specific accommodations that might be helpful to the student in an academic setting based on the diagnosis.